3 – 18” wires, 20 gauge, stranded, in Red, Black, and White (or any 3 colors)

 Placing the polycarbonate flush over the support channel, drill two holes near the ends into the epoxied plastic fillers.
 These are used for two metric 4 x 10mm self-tapping metal screws.
 In the center drill through the polycarbonate for the 3 holes that are used to secure the T-Badge.
 Mount the T-Badge and the two end screws as a test.
 It should hold the polycarbonate flush with the front of the support.

 Disassemble the T-badge, polycarbonate, and NeoPixels.
 Drill three holes for the power and data wires in the back of the support.
 Remount the NeoPixels feeding the wires through the holes.
 Mount the 3D printed receiver box, and drill additional holes to feed the wires into the Receiver box.
 Feed the wires through the 3 small holes in the receiver box, and solder them to the PCB (marked as +, data, and -).
+Note the Refresh and Plaid have the receiver box and holes in different locations.

 Feed the open end of the male waterproof connector cable/stub through the large hole in the receiver box.
 Use a small tie wrap to secure the cable, but leave it loose for now.
 The 3D box is designed with a path for the tie-wrap to hold the cable tightly inside the box.
 Solder the 4 wires, red to plus, green to “A”, yellow to “B” and blue to minus.
-Fit the board in and secure with at least one screw.
+Fit the board in and secure it with at least one screw.
 Pull the tie wrap tight, ensuring it will not interfere with the lid.
 Slide the lid in place.
 Before installation on the car, I suggest doing a bench test once the other portions of the project are completed to confirm it all works as expected and fix any problems encountered.

 Attach the polycarbonate and the T-Badge.
-Since the LEDs are watertight, it is not necessary to make the support watertight, and it may be wise to leave it partly open to let any moisture accumulation and rain that might enter to drain out.
+Since the LEDs are watertight, it is not necessary to make the support watertight, and it may be wise to leave it partly open to let any moisture accumulation and rain that might enter drain out.
 I sealed the entire top between the polycarbonate and the support with a bead of silicone since that is the area that is likely to get rainwater while driving.
 I also sealed where the wires exit the support and enter the receiver box.

 The support has two mounting tabs on the far left and right.
 To make the fit consistent, you need two washers to extend these by the thickness of the polycarbonate.
 I made two washers using scrap polycarbonate.
-I drilled two holes in the scrap and then cut to size.
+I drilled two holes in the scrap and then cut them to size.
 I epoxied each “washer” in place.
-I made a third washer for the center hole, but you shouldn’t need this if you started with a polycarbonate sheet that was 4″ wide that acts as a washer.
+I made a third washer for the center hole, but you shouldn’t need this if you started with a polycarbonate sheet that was 4″ wide and acts as a washer.